Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: With only a 17.3 x 13.8” footprint, the Canon PIXMA TR8520 delivers outstanding print quality and efficiency in a sleek, compact package, with the capability to integrate with XXL ink cartridges.

 This little, do-it-all printer is highly functional for its size.
 It handles a wide range of paper, such as standard size, envelopes, photo paper, and more.
-You can produce borderless photo prints with up to 4800 x 1200 dpi resolution with impressive clarity.
+With impressive clarity, you can produce borderless photo prints with up to 4800 x 1200 dpi resolution.
 That clarity carries over to text and graphics too.
-This is due to the fact that this unit actually has two separate black inks, one of which is dedicated to dark text and dark areas in photos.
+This is because this unit has two black inks, one of which is dedicated to dark text and dark areas in images.
 The result is a great color range in all of your printouts.

 This printer prints using five ink cartridges applied through a total of 4,096 nozzles for fantastic detail and crisp lines.
-That’s even more amazing considering how lightweight and compact this unit is.
-While it comes with a full set of standard ink cartridges, it’s recommended to purchase the XXL yield cartridges as your replacements.
-You can get up to 6.1 times more prints than the standard size with those larger cartridges.
+That’s even more amazing, considering this unit’s lightweight and compactness.
+While it comes with a full set of standard ink cartridges, purchasing the XXL yield cartridges as your replacements are recommended.
+With those larger cartridges, you can get up to 6.1 times more prints than the standard size.
 And if you’re a student, you will want to invest in the best printer for students that offers convenient management of printing functions and monitors ink levels.
 On the other hand, if you want to check out printers that use inkjet technology, read our best inkjet printer guide.

 Award: BEST FOR COLOR